 An existing constituent is generally allowed to remain in its current size-segment even if its full market capitalization falls below (above) the Market Size-Segment Cutoff that defines the lower (upper) boundary of its segment, as long as its company full market capitalization falls within a buffer zone below (above) the Market Size-Segment Cutoff.
-The buffer zones at SAIRs are defined with boundaries of 2/3rd of and 1.5 times the Market Size-Segment Cutoff between two sizesegments.
-At Quarterly Index Reviews, the buffer zones are set at one half of and 1.8 times the Market Size-Segment Cutoff between two size-segments.
+The buffer zones at Index Reviews are defined with boundaries of 2/3rd of and 1.5 times the Market Size-Segment Cutoff between two size-segments25.